Dave’s Gone By Interview (9/20/2025): RAVEN SNOOK

 click above to watch the interview

-On the 19th annual special TotalTheater Broadway special, theater critic Charles Gross weighs in on the 2024 Featured Actress in a Musical Tony Award nominations.
+On the 20th annual special TotalTheater Broadway special, theater critic Charles Gross weighs in on the 2025 Tony Award nominations.

-Segment aired June 15, 2024 as part of the “Dave’s Gone By” podcast program hosted by Dave Lefkowitz.
+Segment airs June 7, 2025 as part of the “Dave’s Gone By” podcast program hosted by Dave Lefkowitz.

 Please Note: Segments extracted from “Dave’s Gone By” may have music and other elements removed for timing and media re-posting considerations.
 For the full interview with all elements, please visit the audio of the complete original broadcast.